 Is it wrong to be fired because I complained about safety?

 It depends.
 If you complained because your employer failed to implement safety measures required by law, and you were terminated in retaliation, you could be entitled to whistleblower protection.

 Can I sue my employer for wrongful termination?
 And get my job back?

-If you were sued for an unlawful reason, you can sue for wrongful termination.
+If you were terminated for an unlawful reason, you can sue for wrongful termination in San Francisco.
 Depending on your specific circumstances, you may be able to return to your job.
 In many cases, however, a financial settlement for wrongful termination will require that you break all present and future ties with the company.

 Contact one of our Wrongful Termination Lawyers

 The Armstrong Law Firm may be able to help you if you think you were unlawfully fired from your job.
 Our San Francisco and Oakland employment attorneys are dedicated to defending the rights of those who have been wrongfully terminated.
-Call 415-692-0462 or contact us online to schedule a free initial consultation.
+Call (415) 909-3945 or contact us online to schedule a consultation.